-Please see below to learn more about the resources available to our small businesses, as well as updates from Governor Cuomo regarding businesses and reopening guidelines.
+Please see below to learn more about FREE webinars and other resources available to our small businesses, as well as NYS updates regarding the business community and reopening guidelines.
 If you are a business owner that would like to share resources here, please email firstname.lastname@example.org.
 Thank you!

 SMALL BUSINESS WEBINARS: